Baked Tofu

 • 2 1/2 Tbs. water

-Bake for 20 minutes on each side, or until the tofu starts to brown and the flour no longer looks “floury.”
-Halfway through flip the tofu.
+6. Bake for 25 minutes on the first side, or until the tofu starts to brown and the flour no longer looks “floury.”
+Use a spatula to flip the tofu, and cook for another 10 minutes.
 When you flip them, the breading should be slightly browned.
 If the breading is sticking to the pan or coming off the tofu when you try to flip them that means they haven’t cooked long enough on that side.
 Also, when you flip the tofu, switch the top and bottom cookie sheets.
 The cooking time will vary somewhat depending on the color of your cookie sheets, the thickness of your tofu slices, and the water content of the tofu.
 Be sure not to overcook the tofu, as it will become tough and too chewy.
 The texture should be crisp on the outside and still a bit moist in the inside, not totally dried out.

 Depending on exactly how thin you sliced your tofu, and how closely you place them on the cookie sheet, you may have quite a bit of soy sauce and breading mixture left, and possibly room left on your cookie sheets as well.
 No matter how many times I make this I never quite use the same amount.